EckhardM/pyYASDI/README.md

 Additional information on SMA YASDI at https://www.heiko-pruessing.de/projects/yasdi/yasdi.php

-Please edit the yasdi.ini as needed and edit the pathes  of yasdi.ini and the YASDI Libraries on your system in yasdiwrapper.py as needed.
+Please edit the yasdi.ini as needed and edit the paths of yasdi.ini and the YASDI Libraries on your system in yasdiwrapper.py as needed.

-Import yasdiwrapper.py in your python software.
+Import yasdiwrapper.py in your python software